 - Skilled nursing facilities

-Beneficiaries who’ve worked at least 40 quarters consecutively during their employment years will not have to pay a monthly premium for Part A. But you’ll have a deductible to pay per benefit period if you require care, as well as coinsurance costs which will vary based on the length of your hospital stay.
+Beneficiaries who’ve worked at least 40 quarters consecutively during their employment years will not have to pay a monthly premium for Part A. But you’ll have a deductible to pay per benefit period if you require care and coinsurance costs, which will vary based on the length of your hospital stay.

 Medicare Part B

-Part B basically encompasses regular doctor visits.
-This includes doctor care and durable medical equipment.
-Part B also helps cover the costs of outpatient procedures like simple surgeries and physical rehabilitation.
+Part B encompasses regular doctor visits, outpatient services, and durable medical equipment.
+It also covers the costs of outpatient procedures like simple surgeries and physical rehabilitation.

-=Part B costs a monthly premium which varies based on your income.
+There is a standard monthly premium that most beneficiaries will pay, as well as an IRMAA for higher-income beneficiaries.
 However, most beneficiaries pay the standard premium.
 Part B also comes with an annual deductible.

 After you meet your deductible, you’ll have a coinsurance payment which costs 20% of your Medicare-approved cost of treatment.